 Basic business workshops online

 A simple way to organize your finances early on is to integrate your accounting platform and your ecommerce platform.
-Selz integrates with the following platforms via Zapier, and is launching direct integrations with these accounting platforms soon:
+Selz integrates with the following platforms via Zapier, and has direct integrations with these popular accounting platforms:

 Accounting software can simplify: